robbethencourt/elm-fp-dictionary/README.md

 # elm-fp-dictionary
-I've been learning functional programming, but don't know what all the terminology.
+I've been learning functional programming, but don't know what all the terminology means.
 I'm using this repo to define functional programming terms with examples in elm so I can quickly reference them.
+Some of the definitions may be incomplete as this is a learning tool.

 ### Table of Contents
 * [Currying](#currying)